Welcome to my homepage!

 Recent publications

-Reiljan, A., Garzia, D., Silva, F. & Trechsel, A. (2023).
+Reiljan, A., Garzia, D., Ferreira da Silva, F. & Trechsel, A. (2023).
 Patterns of affective polarization in the democratic world: Comparing the polarized feelings towards parties and leaders.